Ertugrul-Pakdamar/Formexus/README.md

 - 🚀 **Real-time Auto-save** - Never lose your work
 - 📊 **Smart Analytics** - CSV export and response tracking
 - 🔒 **Secure** - JWT authentication and enterprise-grade security
-- 🔑 **Google OAuth** - Sign in with Google for seamless authentication
 - ⚡ **Lightning Fast** - Built with Go and React for optimal performance
 - 🎭 **Template Library** - 6+ pre-built templates to get started quickly